core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 An example of this nonce processing on the server with values for N1, X1, N2 and X2 is presented in {{fig-kudos-x-n-example-mess-two}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
-   X1, X2, N1 and N2 expressed a raw values
+   X1, X2, N1 and N2 expressed as raw values
    X1 = 0x80
    X2 = 0x80
    N1 = 0x018a278f7faab55a